desmos-labs/docs/docs/02-developers/02-types/subspaces/subspace.md

 The `Description` contains a brief summary of what the subspace is about.

 ## `Treasury`
-The `Treasury` represents the account associated with the subspace that should be used to connect external applications to verify it.
+The `Treasury` is a Desmos address that can be used to connect external applications to verify it.
-It's a string representation of a Bech32 address that begins with the `desmos` human-readable part.

 ## `Owner`
-The `Owner` is the address of the user that owns the subspace.
+The `Owner` is the Desmos address of the user that owns the subspace.
-It's a string representation of a Bech32 address that begins with the `desmos` human-readable part.

 ## `Creator`
-The `Creator` identifies the user that has created the subspace.
+The `Creator` identifies the Desmos address of user that has created the subspace.
-It's a string representation of a Bech32 address that begins with the `desmos` human-readable part.

 ## `CreationTime`
 The time when the subspace has been created.
+This will be automatically be assigned by Desmos during the creation process of the subspace, it should not be provided when creating a subspace.